 It’s not his fault.
 He actually doesn’t like chili, regardless of serving vehicle.

-I knew it would be excellent on a drizzly spring day when the comfort of chili called, and I wasn’t wrong…
+I knew it would be excellent on a drizzly spring day when the comfort of chili called.
+And I wasn’t wrong…

-This chili isn’t overly hot, but has a spicy, warming edge.
+This vegan three bean chili isn’t overly hot, but has a spicy, warming edge.
 Like all chili, it thickens as it cools.
 Plus, as the flavors marry in the fridge, it gets better with each passing day.